chrissimpkins/cssDOC/README.md

 2. Open the Sublime Text console with <code>Ctrl-`</code> or <code>View -> Show Console</code>, then run cssDOC again.
 It generally provides helpful hints for problems and any exceptions that are raised will be displayed.

 3. Submit the issue on [the GitHub repository](https://github.com/chrissimpkins/cssDOC/issues) with as much detail as you can provide.
 Please paste the console ouptut for any exceptions that are raised.

+## Changes

+v2.0.0 - changed the keybinding to `Ctrl-Alt-C` because, well, I suppose you may want to copy in a text editor, mea culpa...

+v1.0.1 - added horizontal dividers to the context menu item

+v1.0.0 - initial release

 ## License